gardener/gardener-extension-provider-aws/docs/tutorials/kubernetes-cluster-in-aws-with-gardener/_index.md

 ### Result

-After completing the steps in this tutorial, you will be able to see and copy the kubeconfig of your cluster.
+After completing the steps in this tutorial, you will be able to see and download the kubeconfig of your cluster.

   <img src="images/copy-kubeconfig.png">